bluxmit/alnoda-docs/mkdocs/docs/user-guide/install-apps/alnoda-hub.md

 need to concern yourself with service start-ups, home page shortcut creation, or environmental variable setting.
 Even workspace features like tags, aliases, and links are conveniently updated for you.
 This seamless process helps you to configure workspace fast.

+!!! info
+    Aloda Hub is the most convenient way to install applications in the workspaces.

 ## Alnoda Hub apps

 To install application from Alnoda Hub use command `wrk install` following by the application name.
 For example, to install Postgres